Narrowing Your Objectives in Six Steps

 • Restated objective: I want to offer free coffee with any pancake purchase by sending an e-mail to my customer list to get more families with teenagers to eat at my restaurant so that I can sell more pancakes.

-• New sub-objective: I want to get families with teenagers to my free coffee offer with their friends.
+• New sub-objective: I want to get families with teenagers to share my free coffee offer with their friends.

 At this point, your objective hints at one or more tactics that allow you to take specific actions, but your objective still needs two more refinements before it’s ready to guide your actions through all the steps involved in an e-mail campaign.